10 Spring Ln, Plymouth, MA 02360, USA

 Owned By: Town of Plymouth

-This grassy park in historic downtown Plymouth features pond views, gravel/concrete paths, a wooden bridge, and a half mile walkway along the edge of Town Brook.
-The mostly-paved walkway offers a pretty and peaceful route to the Plymouth Harbor commercial area.
-Along the way, it connects with the Plimoth Grist Mill, Brewster Gardens, and Pilgrim Memorial State Park.
+This grassy 3.8-acre park in historic downtown Plymouth features pond views, gravel/concrete paths, a wooden bridge, and access to the 1.5-mile Town Brook Trail.
 Stop by Town Brook in the spring to see alewife herring swimming upstream to their spawning grounds.
+Stroller-friendly.
+Also known as Jenny Pond Park.

 Prior to European settlement, the Patuxet Wampanoag established a pathway along Town Brook, known now as the Namassakeeset Trail.
 There was a Patuxet Wampanoag settlement and/or burial ground on Watson’s Hill, on the southeast side of Jenney Pond.
 It was known as Cantaugheantiest, meaning “planted fields.”
 The Treaty of Cantaugheanta, a verbal agreement, was made by 60 Wampanoag tribe members and 30 Pilgrims in April 1621, and is considered to be the first treaty between Europeans and Native Americans in the New World.